 We’re not alone in recognizing their value either.
 Currently, Garrafeira Campo de Ourique is designing wine menus and supplying wines for some of the most popular restaurants and hotels in Lisbon, including the Four Seasons Hotels.
 In conjunction with their Port and Madeira tastings, we feel this shop is absolutely worth your time to check out if and when you pass through Lisbon.

-1982 was also the grand opening of a small delicatessen located just across the street from Garrafeira Campo de Ourique by the very same owner, Arlindo Santos.
+In 2006, Arlindo transformed his small grocry store into a boutique delicatessen and wine bar located just across the street from Garrafeira Campo de Ourique.
 Gaining success from both stores, Arlindo chose to fulfill a lifelong dream and revamped the delicatessen into more of a gourmet shop and wine bar called, Aromas & Sabores.
 Offering artesanal Portuguese products such as varies compotes, regional breads, traditional egg based pastries, unique olive oils made from native varietals, a wide selection of cheeses, cured hams, and of course, wine, it’s the type of store you get lost in for hours debating which product you want to carry back in your suitcase.

 Upon walking through the front door, if you turn left and pass both a delicatessen on one side and a coffee bar on the other, you take a quick right up a small set of stairs to a back room with 6 wooden tables adorned with wine glasses, regional olive oil and basalmic vinegar.
 Watercolour wine paintings in beautiful pastel colours adorn the walls making the room feel more like someone’s living room than a hip, trendy wine scene.
 Continue past the tables and you’ll walk into an 8 by 10 tasting room with a large oval table and plenty of chairs for a wine and food tasting.
 This room was designed specifically with private tastings in mind; however, Aromas & Sabores is still working the details with wine producers and liqueur companies, and therefore, won’t be booking the room for a few months yet.
 Although if you see the owner sitting in the backroom with a producer with plenty of half full bottles of wine, anyone who has the great fortune of being in the wine bar at that moment will have the opportunity to try and comment on the wine.
 Not a bad deal if you ask me, especially if the wine hasn’t even hit the market as of yet!